 - 1 banana sliced and frozen

-- 2 to 3 tbsp pure maple syrup See Note
+- 2 to 3 tablespoon pure maple syrup See Note

 - OPTIONAL TOPPING